clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Upstream bundles
 ----------------

-Mixer automatically downloads and caches upstream bundle definition files.
+mixer automatically downloads and caches upstream bundle definition files.
 These definition files are stored in the upstream-bundles directory in the workspace.
 Do not modify the files in this directory.
 This directory is simply a mirror for mixer to use. mixer will automatically delete the contents of this directory before repopulating it on-the-fly if a new version must be downloaded.

-The mixer tool automatically caches the bundles for the |CL| version configured in the :file:`upstreamversion` file.
-Mixer also cleans up old versions once they are no longer needed.
+The mixer tool automatically caches the bundles for the |CL| version configured in the :file:`upstreamversion` file. mixer also cleans up old versions once they are no longer needed.

 Local bundles